dev-shelvin-batista/dev-shelvin-batista/README.md

 ## Hi there 👋
 I'm Shelvin Batista.
-I've obtained a degree in Systems Engineering and worked for 9 years as a software developer in different programming languages
+I've obtained a degree in Systems Engineering and worked for 9 years as a software developer in different programming languages.

 ## 🚀 About me

+I'm a passionate developer dedicated to building innovative and high-impact technological solutions.

 - Experienced senior developer offering expertise in reviewing code and correcting issues.
-Several-years of progressive industry experience marked by solid track record of project success.
+With over 9 years of progressive industry experience marked by solid track record of project success.
 - Innovative Senior Developer known for high productivity and efficient task completion.
 Specialize in software architecture, cloud computing, and database management.
 Excel at problem-solving, teamwork, and adaptability, ensuring smooth project delivery and effective collaboration with diverse teams.
 - Talented Software Developer equipped with great coding, debugging and project management abilities.
 - Accomplishes project goals consistently with elegant, scalable code.
 Works great with team members under Agile and Scrum frameworks.